spectector/spectector-benchmarks/README.md

 Run the command `git submodule update --init` in the repository's main folder to obtain hypervisor.

+### Generating the assembly files

+One can  generate the assembly files used in our experiments following the steps outlined below.

+#### 1. Preparation

 Before compiling the hypervisor, it is necessary to:
 1. Execute the `configure` file located in the `sources/xen` folder to get the `Makefile` correctly